 LIVES sat down with our Trainee Solicitor Charlotte, to discuss the importance of leaving a legacy.

 A legacy is a gift of a fixed sum of money or item to a person, place or charity.
 Common examples of this are: a cash sum, family jewellery that you leave down to a relative or a book collection to a library.

 Who would need to write a will?
 And why?

-Making a will is a really simple process, however there are some certain important legal factors to consider to ensure you have a valid will.
-Here at Pepperells were happy to guide you trough this process to ensure we have the right will in place for you. certain things we will consider with you about your will at your appointment are:
+Making a Will is a really simple process, however there are some certain important legal factors to consider to ensure you have a valid Will.
+Here at Pepperells were happy to guide you through this process to ensure we have the right Will in place for you. certain things we will consider with you about your Will at your appointment are:

 - Appointment of executors

 - Whether you need to include guardians within the will

 - Whether you wish to leave any legacies to family members/friends/charities

 - Who you want your main beneficiaries to be